The 9 Best Northern Lights Viewing Spots Near Anchorage

 The Northern Lights can be seen from most places in Alaska at some point during the dark season between September and April, and there are many good viewing sites near Anchorage.
 But conditions must be right!
-Viewing a great aurora depends upon solar activity, cloud cover, moon phase and proximity to light pollution.
+Viewing a great aurora depends upon the solar activity, cloud cover, moon phase, and proximity to light pollution.
 Latitude is also a big factor.
 Most of the time, your prospects improve as you move further north, to places like Fairbanks and areas north of the Alaska Range.

 But, with some luck, you can experience satisfying displays inside Alaska’s biggest city or within an hour’s drive.
-It’s a matter of timing, weather and local topography.
+It’s a matter of timing, weather, and local topography.

-First, check the Aurora Forecast.
+First, check the Aurora Forecast

 Because the auroral band is generated by the solar wind, scientists monitoring the sun with observatories and satellites can predict when it’s likely to become active.
-The Aurora Forecast sponsored by the Geophysical Institute at the University of Alaska Fairbanks has multi-day outlooks and a graphic display showing a short-term forecast that’s practically in real time.
+The Aurora Forecast sponsored by the Geophysical Institute at the University of Alaska Fairbanks has multi-day outlooks and a graphic display showing a short-term forecast that’s practically in real-time.
 A time-lapse version can be found at NASA’s space weather site.
 Here, they update twice daily, and you can even sign up for forecast updates and alerts.
 For aurora watchers, this forecast is indispensable.

-Second, check the weather.
+Second, check the weather

-Third, think about moon phase.
+Third, think about the moon phase

-A full or half moon can make an Alaska winter night seem as bright as day, especially with reflective snow cover.
+A full or half-moon can make an Alaska winter night seem as bright as day, especially with reflective snow cover.
 The very best aurora viewing will occur during the two weeks centered on the dark new moon.
 Use the Sun and Moon phase calculator from the U.S. Naval Observatory to find this period.

-Fourth, stay up late.
+Fourth, stay up late

 It’s a good thing that a great display can be so invigorating.
 In Alaska, the aurora tends to be most active between 10 pm and 2 am.
-The light show can amp up without warning, in just about any part of the sky, and generally remains active for at least a half hour.
+The light show can amp up without warning, in just about any part of the sky, and generally remains active for at least a half-hour.
 If it subsides, it can return.
 Aurora junkies sometimes stay up most of the night.

 The glow from streetlights and human infrastructure can rub the edge off an aurora display, transforming something dazzling and detailed into a vague milky shimmer.
 As a rule of thumb, you want a spot where the stars appear bright against the black dome of the sky.
 Or where it’s dark enough to see the Milky Way.
 Without trees or buildings or valley walls in the way.